Dino-Panel/docs/docs/diskcraft/getting-started/README.md

 **4.** `npm i pm2 -g`

-## Downloading DiskCraft
+## Downloading DinO

-Download the source code for diskcraft [Here](https://downloads.diskcraft.xyz/diskcraft.html).
+Download the source code for DinO [Here](https://downloads.diskcraft.xyz/diskcraft.html).

 Download the API, WEB, NL, and Configs!

 ## Configuration

-In order for DiskCraft to work you'll need to configure some things
+In order for DinO to work you'll need to configure some things

 Open your code editor, and navigate to `src/App.vue`